Canon M6 vs Panasonic ZS200

 It is notable that the M6 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M6 and ZS200 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Panasonic ZS200 Manual.

 So how do things add up?
 Is the Canon M6 better than the Panasonic ZS200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.